 One of the members in the Corinthian Church was guilty of the most despicable immorality: “It is actually reported that there is sexual immorality among you, and such sexual immorality as is not even named among the Gentiles—that a man has his father’s wife!
 And you are puffed up, and have not rather mourned, that he who has done this deed might be taken away from among you.
 For I indeed, as absent in body but present in spirit, have already judged (as though I were present) him who has so done this deed“ (1 Corinthians 5:1–3).

 The Corinthian Church had failed to deal with the guilty member.
-Therefore, he called them to take action: “In the name of our Lord Jesus Christ, when you are gathered together, along with my spirit, with the power of our Lord Jesus Christ, deliver such a one to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord Jesus” (2 Corinthians 5:4-5).
+Therefore, the apostle called them to take action: “In the name of our Lord Jesus Christ, when you are gathered together, along with my spirit, with the power of our Lord Jesus Christ, deliver such a one to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord Jesus” (2 Corinthians 5:4-5).

 Paul rebuked some of the Corinthian Church members: “Dare any of you, having a matter against another, go to law before the unrighteous, and not before the saints?
 Do you not know that the saints will judge the world?
 And if the world will be judged by you, are you unworthy to judge the smallest matters?
 Do you not know that we shall judge angels?
 How much more, things that pertain to this life?
 If then you have judgments concerning things pertaining to this life, do you appoint those who are least esteemed by the church to judge?”